 The best upgrade path is determined by the best upgrade plan.
 In other words, understanding where you are will help you understand where you’re going.
 Your communication with stakeholders and end users should help you get a lay of the land so that you better understand the scope of your project.
 You’ll know who will be involved in the upgrade, what your hardware and network requirements are and what you’re overall needs will be.
 From here, you can determine which upgrade path works best for you.

 3. Choose your upgrade path

-There are two ways to upgrade your enterprise content management (ECM) software solution.
+There are two ways to upgrade your solution.
 The traditional way is faster but carries more risk.
 The incremental parallel upgrade is slower; however, it provides less risk and greater flexibility.

 A traditional upgrade path usually takes less time because IT staff replaces the older version with the newer version all at once.
 This method carries more risk because of the all-at-once approach.
 If the solution is up and running afterward, you’re up and running.
 If there’s an issue, it could create downtime until the issue is resolved.